-Karen was interviewed this year by The Dawn Review regarding her college poem "Safely Tonight, or Every Woman's Blues."
+The Dawn Review interviewed Karen about her poem "Safely Tonight, or Every Woman's Blues."
 Read the blog article here.

 She now writes and maintains a Substack diary regarding her path to writing more poetry and growing her readership.
 Subscribe for free here.